patrickbucher/daily-frontend-grind-q4-2024/diary.md

 I started reading chapter 14 on the train and worked through the first exercise while waiting in the hospital.
 I finished the exercises on my way back.

+It's October 14th, and I have finished 14 chapters out of 22.
+If I continue like this, I'll be able to get started with TypeScript earlier.

 # Day 12 (2024-10-13)

 I finished working through chapter 12, but I skipped the exercises.
 I'm